colby/colbyolson.com/posts/recovering-a-pogoplug.md

 3bdf3393243e65bd862b1398a494134a  vmlinuz-3.2.0-4-versatile
 ```

-Plug the SATA drive in to the host machine using the adaptor.
+Plug the SATA drive into the host machine using the USB adaptor.
 OSX might not recognize the drive, that's ok.
-Once it's plugged in, we need to find it's location.
+Once it's plugged in, search for it's location.

 ```
 $ diskutil list